-I’m Barbara Kaucher, a Brazilian photographer and illustrator currently living in Finland.
+I’m Barbara Kaucher, a Brazilian film-maker, photographer and illustrator currently living in Finland.
 And why Finland?
 It would be better to ask “why not?”
 My family and I had the opportunity to live here and we fell in love with this country.
 For me Finland is a continuous source of inspiration, I am absolutely in love with the local nature.
 I am very lucky to live in a particularly charming region, the Turku archipelago.
-My affection for the country can be easily seen in the photos and illustrations I produce.
+My affection for the country can be easily seen in the videos, photos and illustrations I produce.

 I’ve always been very attached to art since I was a child since I only ever need a pencil and paper to entertain myself.
 I was also always very attached to photography, I believe there is something very special about making a particular moment in time eternal.
 I also think that films are a way of connecting ourselves with stories and narratives, our own, and others.

 As I said, I have always enjoyed shooting, but it was after my degree in philosophy that I began to devote myself to photography.
 Since then, photography has been my language, my refuge, a place where I find myself.
 A few years ago I rediscovered the pleasure of spending hours with papers and pencils, and I discovered a new love: watercolor.
 Since then I have also expressed myself through illustrations.
 More recently I expanded my visual language to filmmaking, it felt for me like a natural path on my pursue of stories with visual narratives, and I have been very happy with this line of work since I started.